redpanda-data/connect/docs/outputs/README.md

 part.

 By default the paritioner will select partitions based on a hash of the key value.
 If the key is empty then a partition is chosen at random.
+You can select the partitioner using `partitioner` field.
+Possible options are: `hash` (uses FNV-1a hash, sarama driver default), `murmur2` (same as java drive default), `random` (ignores key altogether) and `roundrobin`.
-You can alternatively force the partitioner to round-robin partitions with the field `round_robin_partitions`.
+You can alternatively force the partitioner to round-robin partitions with the field `round_robin_partitions` - seting it to true overrides `partioner` field.

 ### TLS